-A type of Hyperbaton in which the disorder is chronological, i.e., something that should happen happen second, happens first.
+Hysteron-Proteron (his'-ter-on pro'-ter-on) is a type of hyperbaton in which the disorder is not chronological, i.e., something that should happen second, happens first.
 “Th’ Antoniad, the Egyptian admiral, / With all their sixty, fly and turn the rudder.”
 Antony and Cleopatra, 3.10.1.
-Using Anastrophe in a way that creates a Catachresis; an impossible ordering on the literal level.
+Using anastrophe in a way that creates a catachresis; an impossible ordering on the literal level.

 Quotes including the Figure of Speech Hysteron-Proteron

 Naught, naught, all naught!
 I can behold no longer.